seqan/seqan3/doc/tutorial/alignment_file/index.md

 In the example above we only select the id, sequence and flag information so the seqan3::record object has three tuple elements that are decomposed using structural bindings.

-Note that this is possible for all seqan3 file objects.
+Note that this is possible for all SeqAn file objects.

 \assignment{Exercise: Accumulating mapping qualities}